 Main findings from the ECB’s recent contacts with non-financial companies

-This box summarises the results of contacts between ECB staff and representatives of 63 leading non-financial companies operating in the euro area.
-The exchanges took place between 28 June and 7 July 2021.
+This box summarises the results of contacts between ECB staff and representatives of 74 leading non-financial companies operating in the euro area.
+The exchanges mainly took place between 10 and 19 January 2022.

 Summary of views on developments in and the outlook for activity and prices

 Most contacts reported increasing prices and a more dynamic pricing environment, especially in the industrial sector.
 Most contacts in the manufacturing and construction sectors said that selling prices had risen in the last quarter of 2021, in some cases significantly, and would do so again in the first quarter of 2022.
 The effect of the surge in the prices of many raw materials and of logistics costs in 2021 was still feeding through the value chain, and the demand environment for passing these costs through to prices remained very favourable in most sectors.
 Energy prices had risen significantly in late 2021, which for many firms would now also push costs and prices up further in 2022.
 Many contacts said that prices were being adjusted more frequently than in the past to avoid margins being squeezed and that prices would continue rising through much of 2022.
 Prices in many parts of the services sector were also rising and this applied not only to business-oriented sectors, such as transport and consulting, but also to some consumer-oriented services, such as telecoms.
 Contacts in or close to the retail sector continued to cite strong competition and the growth of online sales as limiting somewhat the pass-through of rising costs to final consumer prices, even if selling prices were expected to increase further in the coming months.